-Suppose you need something that you can carry around while working out; you’ll be okay with the Hamilton Beach Mini Blender, Nutribullet Pro 1000, Ninja Personal Smoothie Blender, or the Nutri Ninja with Auto IQ.
+Suppose you need something that you can carry around while working out; you’ll be okay with the Hamilton Beach Mini Blender, Nutribullet Pro 1000, Ninja Personal Smoothie Blender, or the new flagship Nutri Ninja Blender.

 This part would only make sense for full-sized blenders.
 When you’re getting one, it’s ideal that it comes with a to-go cup, or at least you have the chance to upgrade later.
 If you don’t need to make multiple servings, a personal cup is way easier to use and clean, plus it’s highly portable.